Academics

 How Parents Can Respond Effectively

-• Encourage your student to talk about decisions to be made, what he/she hopes to accomplish by the decision
+• Encourage your student to talk about decisions to be made, what they hope to accomplish by the decision.

-• Allow your student to make mistakes but let him/her know that you will offer what support you can even if the result is not ideal
+• Allow your student to make mistakes but let them know that you will offer what support you can even if the result is not ideal

 • Try to take a "wait and see" attitude regarding a new venture